BinTianqi/OwnDroidDocs/docs/SystemManager.md

 ## Security logs

+This function is not available now

 **[Device owner] [Work profile(Org)]**

 **[API24]**

 If a Device owner use this function, all users should be affiliated

+Security logs contain various information intended for security auditing purposes

+Not all devices support pre-reboot security logs

 TODO